klerk-framework/website/docs/building-config/context.md

 ---
 # Context

-In all interaction with Clerk you must supply a context.
+In all interaction with Klerk you must supply a context.
 As an example:

 ```
-val myReport = clerk.read(context) { get(myReportId) }
+val myReport = klerk.read(context) { get(myReportId) }
 ```

 The most important piece in a context is `actor`, which specifies on whose behalf the interaction occurs (usually a logged-in user).

-The context will be included in the parameters in many of the functions you provide to Clerk.
+The context will be included in the parameters in many of the functions you provide to Klerk.
 As an example, to declare a rule that generals can read secret reports, you will create a function that looks something like this: